Arjun-Code-Knight/csc510-se-project/simpl-shot-server/README.md

 4. mvn package
 5. Go into the target folder and pick the "simpl-shot-server-jar-with-dependencies.jar"
 6. The server can be started using the command - `java -cp  simpl-shot-server-jar-with-dependencies.jar com.simplshot.server.AppStart`
+7. Make Sure to place Tessdata in the directory specificed in the simp-shot-properties